Alipsa/renjin-client-data-utils/README.md

 - Make Table data immutable, this allows for some performance optimizations and makes usage much clearer (Table to process data from Renjin, RDataTransformer to handle mutable data to and from Renjin)

+### 1.4
+Fix handling of factorized columns with NA values Change Row naming to use an IntSequence instead of the no longer existing RowNamesVector(numberOfRows) Bump dependency versions

+### 1.3
+add Table column convenience methods (getColumnForName, getColumnIndex, getColumn) Make Table data immutable, this allows for some performance optimizations and makes usage much clearer (Table to process data from Renjin, RDataTransformer to handle mutable data to and from Renjin)

 ### 1.2
 - Add docs
 - cleanup and expand tests